fiqriwicaksono/Electricity-Bill-Extractor/README.md

 # Electricity Bill Extractor
  This program extract information from given electricity bill template in pdf format and wrap it up in json file, to extract different template some modification(s) are necessary.
 ## Dependencies
-- Python 3 & Tesseract OCR
+- Python 3, Tesseract OCR, & Poppler
 - To install the required packages, run `pip install -r requirements.txt`
 ## Getting Started
 - First, clone the repository and enter the folder directory